sctdvs/basejump/README.md

 # basejump
 A boilerplate starting point for basic web pages.
-Built using [Foundation](http://foundation.zurb.com/) as a starting point with the CSS served up by [SASS](http://sass-lang.com/) by way of [Bourbon](http://bourbon.io/).
+Built using [Foundation 6](http://foundation.zurb.com/) as a starting point with the CSS served up by [SASS](http://sass-lang.com/) by way of [Bourbon](http://bourbon.io/).

+---

 The MIT License (MIT)